lucash-h/GANS/README.md

 These can be found near the beginning of the colab or IDE file to be easily changed *batch size is the number of images in a batch
-*epochs is the number of training iterations the model goes through *latent dimension is the dimension of the random noise vector that is the input for the generator *noise dimension
+*epochs is the number of training iterations the model goes through *noise dimension is the dimensions of the random noise vector that is input for the generator.
+This also refers to the dimension of the generator input.
+*learning rate of discriminator/generator refers to the step size at which model parameters are updated during optimization.
+In other words, it controls the rate at which the model learns.

 ## Running the Project in Google Colab
 1. Navigate to the `GAN.ipynb` file.